Aline Frazão: Biography

-Frazão has toured in countries such as Cape Verde, Kenya, Ethiopia, Tanzania, Germany, Brazil, Portugal, Switzerland, Norway and Austria.
-She currently resides in Lisbon.
+Frazão has toured several countries including Cape Verde, Kenya, Ethiopia, Tanzania, Germany, Brazil, Portugal, Switzerland, Norway and Austria.

+Circa 2016, she resides in Lisbon.

+Frazão composed the soundtrack for 2020 film Air Conditioner, set in Luanda, Angola, it was directed by Mário Bastos.

+Writing

 Frazão said that, when touring internationally, she tells the audience she is from Angola and most people could not situate it geographically.
 She considers songwriting a lonely process but can write a great number of songs quickly.